GSA/digitalgov.gov/content/posts/2016-01-04-how-agile-development-can-benefit-federal-projects.md

 ---
+url: /2016/01/04/how-agile-development-can-benefit-federal-projects/
 date: 2016-01-04 11:00:56 -0400
-title: 'How Agile Development Can Benefit Federal Projects'
+title: How Agile Development Can Benefit Federal Projects
 summary: 'Agile methods help agencies deliver projects and products more efficiently and effectively.
-The benefits aren&rsquo;t limited to deliverables\: Going agile can break down the silos that exist between and within agencies.
+The benefits aren&rsquo;t limited to deliverables: Going agile can break down the silos that exist between and within agencies.
 And collaboration doesn&rsquo;t need to end at the federal level&mdash;agile projects done in the open provide a way for the public to contribute to'
-authors: [awichman]
+authors:
+  - awichman
 categories:
   - Our Work
 tag: